funktechno/docs.reformatme.com/docs/responses.md

 # Responses
 {: .no_toc }

-Responses may return in with one of the following headers.
+Responses may return with one of the following headers.

 * TOC
 {:toc}